Bertolli

-Bertolli is a brand of Italian food products produced by multiple companies around the world with the trademark owned by Mizkan Holdings.
-Originating as a brand of extra-virgin olive oil, in which it was the global market leader, pasta sauces and ready meals are now sold under the brand name as well.
+Bertolli is a brand of Italian food products produced by multiple companies around the world with the trademark owned by Japanese multinational Mizkan Holdings.
+Originating as a brand of extra virgin olive oil, in which it was the global market leader, pasta sauces and ready meals are now sold under the brand name as well.

 History

 In 1865, the Bertolli company was founded by Francesco Bertolli and his wife, Caterina, in Lucca, Tuscany, Kingdom of Italy.
 They began by selling produce such as wine, cheese, olives, and olive oil.

-The company was managed by Bertolli family until 1972, when the company was acquired by Alimont (part of Montedison Group).
+The company was managed by the Bertolli family until 1972, when the company was acquired by Alimont (part of Montedison Group).
 Alimont was later changed its name to Alivar then taken over by Società Meridionale di Elettricità (SME), an Italian state-owned conglomerate.
 SME later reorganised Bertolli and other food brands into Cirio Bertolli De Rica.

-In 1994, Unilever acquired Bertolli from Fisvi, a financial company that previously acquired Cirio Bertolli De Rica during breakup of SME.
+In 1994, Unilever acquired Bertolli from Fisvi, a financial company that previously acquired Cirio Bertolli De Rica during the breakup of SME.

 In 2008, Unilever sold the olive oil business to Grupo SOS (currently Grupo Deoleo), Spain’s second-largest food group, for £500m as part of its disposal of non-core businesses.
 The transaction included the sale of the Italian Maya, Dante, and San Giorgio olive oil and seed oil businesses, as well as the factory at Inveruno, Province of Milan, Lombardy.

 In August 2012, the frozen foods business under the Bertolli brand name was sold by Unilever to ConAgra Foods.

 On 22 May 2014, Unilever agreed to sell its North American pasta sauce business under the Ragú and Bertolli brands to Mizkan Holdings for US$2.15 billion, As part of the deal, Mizkan obtained the Bertolli brand and trademark and licensed them to ConAgra, Deoleo, and Unilever at that time.

-In 2018, with the spin-off of Unilever's spread business as Upfield, Bertolli spread business and licence are now managed by that company.
+In 2018, with the spin-off of Unilever's spread business as Upfield (now Flora Food Group), Bertolli spread business and licence are now managed by that company.

 In 2021, Unilever divested its European pasta sauce and mayonnaise business under Bertolli brand and licence to Enrico-Glasbest, a Dutch food manufacturer.